1. Tell a Story—don’t tell an Essay.

 .

-4. On “stay away topics”: if you are determined to write on a common theme, you must be extremely original in language and approach.
+“stay away topics”: if you are determined to write on a common theme, you must be extremely original

 .

-Some counselors advise avoiding certain topics as either “too common” or “too controversial.”
-Common topics include--but are not limited to-- foreign mission trips, volunteer work in nursing homes, immigration adjustments, illnesses in the family, admired relatives, and sports experiences.
+topics include--but are not limited to-- foreign mission trips, volunteer work in nursing homes, immigration adjustments,

 .